Microwave Massacre: Production

 Microwave Massacre was directed by Wayne Berwick, the son of Irv Berwick, director of films such as The Monster of Piedras Blancas.
 Wayne Berwick described his upbringing as growing up on the Universal Studios film lots, and was turned on to horror films such as The Beast with Five Fingers.
-Wayne Berwick did not initially follow his father in work, predominantly working as a sound recordist, and toured Europe as a blues musician, which subsequently flourished...as West Side Wayne and The Boulevard Band.
+Wayne Berwick did not initially follow his father in work, predominantly working as a sound recordist, and touring Europe as a blues musician, flourishing as West Side Wayne and the Boulevard Band.
 While doing sound recording work he met friends who were in discussion with associate producers who were writing a script for a film with a budget of about $75,000 and offered Wayne Berwick to direct it.

-Two days before shooting Berwick saw the script and found what was once "creepy understated humor, was completely over the top" and that the script had become "90 pages of one-liners" Berwick found that this was the only approach towards the film and later claimed an influence of John Landis films and Roger Corman's film The Little Shop of Horrors.
+Two days before shooting Berwick saw the script, and found what was once "creepy understated humor, was completely over the top" and that the script had become "90 pages of one-liners."
+Berwick found that this was the only approach towards the film and later claimed an influence of John Landis films and Roger Corman's film The Little Shop of Horrors.

-Microwave Massacre was shot in late 1979, with a budget of between $70,000 to $80,000.
+Microwave Massacre was shot in late 1979, with a budget of between $70,000 and $80,000.

 Release

-Microwave Massacre was shown on as a Midnight movie on October 31, 1979 in Austin, Texas.
+Microwave Massacre was shown on as a midnight movie on October 31, 1979 in Austin, Texas.
 In August 2016, Arrow Video released a deluxe HD Blu-Ray (1080p) + SD DVD set featuring a brand new 2K restoration from the original camera negative.
-Other Bonus Materials include the Original Mono audio in uncompressed PCM on the Blu-ray, optional English subtitles for the deaf and hard of hearing, brand new audio commentary with writer-producer Craig Muckler moderated by Mike Tristano brand new making-of featurette including interviews with Muckler, director Wayne Berwick and actor Loren Schein and a reversible sleeve featuring original and newly commissioned artwork.
+Other bonus materials include the original mono audio in uncompressed PCM on the Blu-ray, optional English subtitles for the deaf and hard of hearing, brand new audio commentary with writer-producer Craig Muckler moderated by Mike Tristano, a brand new making-of featurette including interviews with Muckler, director Wayne Berwick and actor Loren Schein, and a reversible sleeve featuring original and newly commissioned artwork.
 The first pressing came with a fully illustrated collector’s booklet featuring new writing on the film by Nightmare USA author Stephen Thrower.